Best 1-year CD Rates

 Here are five ways you can make the most of your one-year CD:

-Compare rates from multiple banks before choosing.
-CD rates differ a great deal from bank to bank.
+CD rates vary greatly from bank to bank.
 Check out a few banks to see which have the best one-year CD rates.

-Use a one-year CD as part of a CD ladder.
 A CD ladder is a series of CDs that mature at different times.
-This can give you some near-term liquidity while also earning some of the higher rates you get with longer-term CDs.
+It can provide some near-term liquidity while also earning some of the higher rates you get with longer-term CDs.

 FAQs About 1-year CDs